arangodb/docs/3.9/aql/functions-miscellaneous.md

 behavior.

-You can use `IN_RANGE()` for more efficient filtering compared to an equivalent expression using two comparison operators and a conjunction:
+You can use `IN_RANGE()` for more efficient filtering compared to an equivalent expression that combines two comparisons with a logical conjunction:

 - `IN_RANGE(value, low, high, true, true)` instead of `low <= value AND value <= high`
 - `IN_RANGE(value, low, high, true, false)` instead of `low <= value AND value < high`